mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/Building the Ultimate  Ubuntu Desktop on a Pre-Made Gaming PC.md

      https://portal.influxdata.com/downloads/

-- Option 2 - Or, use `wget`, which exists on most linux distributions (including the `Akai MPC Live, X and One`).
+- Option 2 - Use `wget`, which exists on most linux distributions (including the `Akai MPC Live, X and One`).

 *Tip: Be sure to `cd` to the appropriate directory first as shown in the examples below*